lab-cosmo/chemiscope/paper/paper.md

 hundred milliseconds in the default 2D mode.
 More elaborate visualization are slower, while still handling 100k points easily.

-The web platform makes chemiscope usable from different operating systems without the need to develop and maintain separate ports.
-It also makes it easy to provide an online service that allows users without installation to visualize their own dataset.
-One instance of this online service is currently available at http://chemiscope.org.
+The use of web technologies makes chemiscope usable from different operating systems without the need to develop, maintain and package the code for each operating system.
+It also mean that we can provide an online service at http://chemiscope.org allowing users to visualize their own dataset without installing anything.
 Chemiscope is implemented as library of re-usable components linked together via callbacks.
-This makes it easy to modify the default interface to generate mode elaborate visualizations: it would be simple, for example, to re-use the molecular viewer to display multiple maps generated with different parameters of a dimensionality reduction algorithm.
+This makes it easy to modify the default interface to generate more elaborate visualizations: for example displaying multiple maps generated with different parameters of a dimensionality reduction algorithm.
 Chemiscope can also be distributed in a standalone mode, where the code and a predefined dataset are merged together as a single HTML file.
 This standalone mode is useful for archival purposes, for example in as supplementary information for a published article; and for use in corporate environments with sensitive datasets.

 # Acknowledgements